BSL-2, BSL-3, BSL-4

 • Use of biosafety cabinets or fume hoods for all laboratory activities

-In high-level containment facilities, precise airflow control is required due to the ratio of large air change rates and small offset values based on the architectural tightness of construction.
-From biosafety cabinets to entire suites with switchable holding rooms, a Celeris system maintains proper directional airflow and space pressurization.
+In high-level containment facilities, precise airflow control is required due to the ratio of large air change rates and small offset values based on the architectural tightness of the construction.
+From biosafety cabinets to entire suites with switchable holding rooms, a controls system maintains proper directional airflow and space pressurization.

-We find that a Celeris control platform using either volumetric offset or Progressive Offset Control (POC) is the logical choice in these high-risk, high-performance applications.
+We find that an airflow automation, venturi valves, and controls system using either volumetric offset or Progressive Offset Control (POC) is the logical choice in these high-risk, high-performance applications.

 For more information, contact us.